spiral/docs/orm/basics.md

 ];
 ```

-To add such column into our table we have to execute `spiral up` again (you cam set verbosity flag `-v` to see what is going on):
+To add such column into our table we have to execute `spiral up` again (set verbosity flag `-v` to see what is going on):

 ```
 > spiral up -v